moby/moby/docs/sources/reference/api/docker_remote_api_v1.0.md

 Query Parameters:

 -   **all** – 1/True/true or 0/False/false, Show all containers.
-        Only running containers are shown by defaul
+        Only running containers are shown by default
 -   **limit** – Show `limit` last created containers, include non-running ones.
 -   **since** – Show only containers created since Id, include